VWBL/VC-NFT-Script/README.md

-## NFT with VC(Verifiable Credential) sample code
+## NFT with VC(Verifiable Credential) script

-This sample code is issuing and verifying NFT with VC(Verifiable Credential).
+This script is issuing and verifying NFT with VC(Verifiable Credential).
 VC functionality add a verification layer to ensure the authenticity of NFT issuers.
 This uses [veramo](https://veramo.io/) as a vc framework.

 ## Usage
     yarn